Serphentas/amt-project-1/README.md

 ./run-integration.sh
 ```

-For the e2e tes,You will need to install Codecept first, in the e2e folder
+For the e2e tests, you will need to install Codecept first, in the e2e folder
 ```
 npm install codeceptjs puppeteer --save-dev
 ```